 For Sable Breton:

-25-30 Raspberries (depending upon size you may need more or less)
+- 25-30 Raspberries (depending upon the size you may need more or less)

 The Day Before:

-Roll dough into a ball, flatten into a disk and wrap in parchment paper.
-Refrigerate for a minimum over 4 hours but overnight is even better.
+- Roll dough into a ball, flatten it into a disk, and wrap it in parchment paper.
+Refrigerate for a minimum of over 4 hours but overnight is even better.

-To prepare the pastry cream, add milk and pistachio paste to a medium sauce pot.
+- To prepare the pastry cream, add milk and pistachio paste to a medium saucepot.
 Heat mixture until simmering and hot.
-Turn off heat, cover and “steep” mixture for 20 minutes to infuse milk with the flavor of the pistachio.
+Turn off heat, cover, and “steep” mixture for 20 minutes to infuse the milk with the flavor of the pistachio.

 The Day Of:

-Lightly spray the ring of a 10-inch (25cm) spring form pan, or tart ring, with baking spray.
+- Lightly spray the ring of a 10-inch (25cm) springform pan, or tart ring, with baking spray.
 Distribute spray with a pastry brush.
-Press ring into dough (like a giant cookie cutter) trim outer edges clean with a sharp knife.
+Press ring into the dough (like a giant cookie cutter) trim outer edges clean with a sharp knife.

-Bake 20 minutes until biscuit is golden brown.
+- Bake 20 minutes until the biscuit is golden brown.
 Allow to cool completely.